 Watch this Pro Tools Expert free video tutorial to hear the PuigTech by Waves in action.

 The EQ section in Neutron Advanced by iZotope is a tool I reach for when I need some EQ ideas or inspiration.
 Sometimes my EQ instincts need a nudge in a different direction and the "Track Assistant" in Neutron Advanced acts as a very cool virtual assistant offering up an EQ curve that it believes to be a good choice.
 Most of the time it get's there without needing to be adjusted any further.
 The EQ mask feature is also very cool as it displays areas between two instrument EQs where problems can be occurring making this a great time saver feature.

 Type Of EQ?
 If Siri was an EQ...

 Watch the Pro Tools Expert video review of Neutron by iZotope.

 EQ Ear Training

-A great training tool that I really like is called TrainYourEars EQ Edition, as the name suggests it helps users to develop their ear skills in frequencies.
-I have had a copy for a year now and I still have a play around with it when I have some downtime as I don't want to loose my understanding of frequencies.
+A great training tool that I really like is called TrainYourEars EQ Edition, as the name suggests it helps users to develop their listening skills in frequencies.
+I have had a copy for a few years now and I still have a play around with it when I have some downtime as I don't want to lose my ability to hear and recognise different frequencies.